CONFLICT IN THE MIDDLE EAST: Rush your urgent support for Oxfam’s emergency response.

 What is the humanitarian situation in Lebanon right now?

-Syrian refugees as well as migrants and migrant workers were being excluded from many shelters and emergency support.
+Syrian refugees as well as migrants and migrant workers are at risk of exclusion from shelters and emergency support.
 These displaced people have already been facing the ramifications of Lebanon’s economic crisis and recurrent Israeli strikes, with limited access to basic needs.

 What is Oxfam doing to help the people of Lebanon?

-Together with people like you, we’re supporting people with emergency cash, food, clean water, sanitation services, and hygiene and menstrual kits.
-With our partners we have distributed lifesaving assistance to more than 28,575 people since September.
-We are trying to reach around 250,000 people with lifesaving assistance by March 2025.
+Together with people like you, Oxfam is urgently raising funds to support people with emergency cash, food, clean water, sanitation services, and hygiene and menstrual kits.

 Oxfam has worked with partners and local organizations in Lebanon since 1993.
 Today we work with 30 partner organizations in North Lebanon, the Bekaa Valley, and Beirut.
 We also work with Syrian and Palestinian refugees in Lebanon as well as Lebanese communities.

-The partner organizations Oxfam works with in Lebanon deeply understand the needs of the communities they are part of.
-This includes work with people with disabilities and with people who are migrant workers.
+The partner organizations Oxfam works with in Lebanon deeply understand the needs of the communities where they work.
+This includes serving people with disabilities, refugees, and migrant workers.

 What needs to happen now in Lebanon and the wider region?